drvinceknight/pfm/book/building-tools/01-variables-conditionals-loops/tutorial/main.md

 statement.
 ```

-In that case we can essentially repeat the previous exercise using:
+In that case you can essentially repeat the previous exercise using:

 ```{code-cell} ipython3
 checks = []